 - Sequences and Series (MATH 153) (QA*)(0.5 cr) - A half-semester course on sequences and series.
 Topics covered include sequences and series, Taylor Polynomials, Taylor Series, convergence, and Fourier Series.
 Prerequisite: MATH 152 or equivalent.

 - Multivariable Calculus (MATH 249) (QA*) - Three-dimensional analytic geometry; partial differentiation; maxima-minima problems; multiple integrals; vector fields, curl and divergence; line and surface integrals; applications.
 Prerequisite: MATH 142, MATH 152, or equivalent; see calculus placement advice below.
+Please note that MATH 249 does not cover information included in MATH 153 (Sequences and Series).
 Passing MATH 249 with a C- or better satisfies both quantitative analysis requirements.

 Calculus Placement Advice